ridzimeko/mekonote/README.md

-# Mekonote - A Simple and Customizable Blog Made with Vitepress
+# Mekonote - A Simple and Customizable Blog Built with Vitepress

 Mekonote is a simple, easy and customizable blog.
 It's built with Vitepress, a fast tool that helps you create static websites.